PeterKamphuis/pyFAT-astro/README.md

 Running FAT
 -----------
-FAT is currently run under python3 and simply run as a script.
+FAT is currently run under python and can be run from the command line

-    FAT> python3 FAT.py -h
+    FAT> pyFAT -h

 Will provide an overview of call options.
 For the most basic usage one can call FAT with a configuration file.

-    FAT> python3 FAT.py -c pathtodir/configfile.config
+    FAT> pyFAT -c pathtodir/configfile.config

-FAT is intended for batch fitting and as such it is recommended
+FAT is intended for batch fitting and as such it is recommended to have all source in separate directories

 All information that the code needs about output directories fitting steps and input parameters are taken from the configfile.
 If a config file is not given it will look for the file 'FAT_INPUT.config' in the directory from which FAT is run.
-The default support directory is ./Support however you can specify an alternative directory with the keyword support.

 Configuration File
 ------